shuozhixu/Binary-Wire_2025/README.md

 	sbatch lmp.batch

 The job should be finished within 72 hours.
 Once it is finished, you will find a file `strain-stress` in the same directory where you submit the job.
-The first column is the strain while the second column is the stress.
+The first column is the strain while the second column is the stress, in units of GPa.
 The tensile strength is the maximum stress.
 To quickly find out the maximum tensile stress and its corresponding strain, run

 	sh max_curve.sh

 #### Distribution 2

-Create a new directory on OSCER named `Mo0.9Nb0.1_T2` and copy three files `CrMoNbTaVW_Xu2022.eam.alloy`, `lmp_T.in`, `lmp.batch`, and `max_curve.sh` there.
-Prior to submitting the job, we should make the following change in `lmp_T.in`:
+Create a new directory on OSCER named `Mo0.9Nb0.1_T2` and copy four files `CrMoNbTaVW_Xu2022.eam.alloy`, `lmp_T.in`, `lmp.batch`, and `max_curve.sh` there.
+Prior to submitting the job, make the following change in `lmp_T.in`:

 - line 26, change the number `134` to any other integer